Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Spin-1 bosonic gases

-The number conserving Bogoliubov theory for finite uniform spin-1 anti-ferromagnetic condensates allows one to explore the instability of the polar state~\citep{kawaguchi2014goldstone}; see also \citep{bookjans2011quantum} for an experimental investigation of the dependence of this instability on the quadratic Zeeman energy.
-The theory framework is based on an ansatz where all atom pairs reside in the same two-particle state while the origin of this process is traced back to the unstable Goldstone magnons at $q=0$\footnote{For $q=0$ the magnon modes of the spinor BEC become unstable and correspond to the Goldstone modes associated with the breaking of the $SO(3)$ rotation symmetry in the spin space in the Hamiltonian of the system~\citep{kawaguchi2012spinor,stamper2013spinor}}, which show an algebraic growth.
-In contrast, dynamical instabilities have an exponential growth, and lead to the fragmentation of the system.
+Additionally, the number conserving Bogoliubov theory for finite uniform spin-1 anti-ferromagnetic condensates allows one to explore the instability of the polar state~\citep{kawaguchi2014goldstone}; see also \citep{bookjans2011quantum} for an experimental investigation of the dependence of this instability on the quadratic Zeeman energy.
+The theory framework is based on an ansatz where all atom pairs reside in the same two-particle state while the origin of this process is traced back to the unstable Goldstone magnons at $q=0$\footnote{For $q=0$ the magnon modes of the spinor BEC become unstable and correspond to the Goldstone modes associated with the breaking of the $SO(3)$ rotation symmetry in the spin space in the Hamiltonian of the system~\citep{kawaguchi2012spinor,stamper2013spinor}}.
+The latter show an algebraic growth and lead to the fragmentation of the system.
 It is worth mentioning that in the thermodynamic limit the relevant timescale of this instability diverges and as a consequence the respective mean-field state is stable.

 The correlation effects in the quench induced breathing dynamics of an 1D harmonically trapped spin-1 Bose gas using an \textit{ab-initio} approach have been explored in \citep{mittal2020many}.
 The emergent collective oscillation frequency is almost the same for all participating hyperfine states and for different initial phases.
 Spin-mixing processes take place only in the BA phase.
 Interestingly, the presence of interparticle correlations leads to filamentary-like patterns as shown in Fig.~\ref{fig:spin1_breathing}.
 These multihump structures build upon the background density of each component and become more prominent in the few-body limit or for larger spin-independent interactions.
 Each filament is a coherent structure showing two-body anti-correlations while neighboring ones feature substantial coherence losses and are correlated with one another.